canonical/hotsos/defs/README.md

     Format:

     handler: <path>
-      Import path to an implementation of core.checks.SectionalConfigBase.
+      Import path to an implementation of core.host_helpers.SectionalConfigBase.

     path: <path>
       Optional path (e.g. config file) to use as argument to handler.